longkerdandy/mithqtt/README.md

 ### What is MQTT
 [MQTT](http://mqtt.org) is an open industry standard, specifying a light weight publish-subscribe messaging protocol.
 It is well suited for constrained devices on unreliable networks.

-### What is Mithril-Mqtt
+### What is Mithqtt
-Mithril-Mqtt is an open source, distributed MQTT message broker for real world.
+Mithqtt is an open source, distributed MQTT message broker for real world.
 It embraces the [Microservices Architecture](http://microservices.io), and designed to fit into complex server-side application.

-As a MQTT message broker, Mithril-Mqtt scales both horizontally and vertically on commodity hardware to support a large number of concurrent MQTT clients while maintaing low latency and fault tolerence.
+As a MQTT message broker, Mithqtt scales both horizontally and vertically on commodity hardware to support a large number of concurrent MQTT clients while maintaing low latency and fault tolerence.

-As a Microservice, Mithril-Mqtt is small self contained with little external dependencies, using pluggable Communicator to coexist with other microservices.
+As a Microservice, Mithqtt is small self contained with little external dependencies, using pluggable Communicator to coexist with other microservices.

 ### Interoperability Test
-Mithril-Mqtt broker is tested against Eclipse Paho's [MQTT Conformance/Interoperability Testing](http://www.eclipse.org/paho/clients/testing/).
+Mithqtt broker is tested against Eclipse Paho's [MQTT Conformance/Interoperability Testing](http://www.eclipse.org/paho/clients/testing/).

 1. Basic Test
 ~~~